msalmansaeedch786/mailgun-lambda-sns/README.md

 ## Testing:

+Follow the below steps to test the solution:

+- Make sure Mailgun Dashboard is setup and **HTTP webhook signing key** should be generated

+- Copy the HTTP webhook signing key and paste it in the **secrets.tf** file

+- Place your email address in the variable named **sns_topic_subscription_endpoint** in **terraform.tfvars**

+- Deploy the Infrastructure through Terraform as defined above in [Steps](#terraform-setup)
-After the infrastructure is deployed successfully:

-- Make sure to accept the confirmation email from AWS SNS Service
+- After the Infrastructure is deployed successfully, make sure to accept the confirmation email from AWS SNS Service

-- Terraform will show you the API Invoke URL for the POST method, copy the URL and attach it with the Mailgun dashboard Sending Webhooks.
-Afterwards there is Mailgun sending python code **mailgun.py** in mailgun folder.
+- Terraform will show you the API Invoke URL for the POST method, copy the URL and add the different webhooks in the **Mailgun Dashboard** using the API URL.
+Afterwards, there is python script **mailgun.py** in test folder which can be used to send email using mailgun service

 Run it:

 ```
-  python ./mailgun/mailgun.py
+  python ./mailgun.py
 ```
 ***Note: Configure the code properly with the appropriate values i.e YOUR_DOMAIN_NAME and YOUR_API_KEY***